scuzzydude/asimov/asimov.md

     c.
 A Scoot may not use income or any other inducement to influence governments, directly or indirectly.

     d.
-Income may never be passed on to the scootage, directly or indirectly.
+Income or material benefit may never be passed on to the scootage, directly or indirectly.

 ### Scoot-chain